#shirtless sports

 It's one of the much older, more localized traditions that has been integrated into the Faith of the Seven Faced God.
 It originated in the Ephenni tribe and variants on the base theme (a ritual fight to the death between a young man and a bull) have been practiced for at least 900 years.

 The purposes of the original rite were very different from its modern incarnation, and were linked to Ephenni kingship.
 The fighter was always an unwed Ephenni prince, the bull would be an established domestic bull that has sired many offspring.
-The fight between the prince and the bull was a symbolic 'killing' of his father, initiating the boy into manhood and signalling that he is ready to take his father's place.
+The fight between the prince and the bull was a symbolic 'killing' of his predecessor, initiating the boy into manhood and signalling that he is ready to take the former king's place.
 It was not a yearly occurrence and was instead an aspect of coronation, with each transition of power beginning in the new year (marked by the planting of maize, the staple crop).
 Ephenni kings were also high priests and (among many other functions) spiritually protected the crops, the prince's first action after his initiation would be to bless the freshly planted maize.

 Over centuries, this practice became Directly associated with the wellbeing of the maize via animal sacrifice, and then was forcibly removed from its kingmaking functions altogether when the Ephenni were occupied by Imperial Bur and their kings killed.
 The practice of bull-fighting for exclusively corn-blessing purposes continued during and after Burri occupation, and would ultimately be brought into the broader Wardi milieu when Ephennos, Odkotonnos, and Wardin allied and conquered most of their neighbors, forming the beginnings of Imperial Wardin.